 Trees are natural carbon sequesters – meaning they absorb and capture carbon from our atmosphere.
 The timber they produce is also an important, environmentally friendly building material because it stores carbon and is a renewable resource.
 So it's important we continue to plant trees and look after our natural environment.

 Being in nature is also good for your health and wellbeing!
 Having a dedicated day to plant a tree (or more) gets us all out and into our beautiful landscapes.

-The National Tree Day program has seen Australian communities plant almost 26 million trees since 1996.
+The National Tree Day program has seen Australian communities plant over 27 million trees since 1996.
 These trees have been supplied through fundraising and campaigns at a local level.

 To help further support Australian communities with their tree planting efforts, we created The Seedling Bank in 2019.
 Through generous donations from individuals and businesses, we can provide financial support to schools and community groups where seedlings are needed the most.

 Financial grants are awarded directly to successful applicants to get seedlings in the ground and help restore our unique Australian landscape.

 Learn more about The Seedling Bank.

 Whether you're looking for positive inspiration at home, at work or in the community you’ll find something in our suite of e-newsletters.